Penny Arcade: Podcast

-Krahulik and Holkins began to record and release audio content on March 20, 2006, titled Downloadable Content.
+Krahulik and Holkins had a podcast that they produced from 2006 until 2018, releasing new episodes irregularly.
+They began to record and release audio content on March 20, 2006, titled Downloadable Content.
 The podcasts specifically captured the creative process that goes into the creation of a Penny Arcade comic, usually starting with a perusal of recent gaming news, with conversational tangents and digressions to follow.
-As well as being a behind-the-scenes look at the creation of Penny Arcade, Krahulik and Holkins discuss possible subjects for the comic.
+As well as being a behind-the-scenes look at the creation of Penny Arcade, Krahulik and Holkins discussed possible subjects for the comic.

 The format of the show was mostly "fly-on-the-wall" style, in that the hosts rarely acknowledged the existence of the microphone.
 There was no theme music, intro, or outro.
 The podcasts were of varying lengths, beginning abruptly and ending with the idea for the current comic.
 New episodes were released irregularly, with six month gaps not uncommon.

-Although the shows were initially published weekly, Holkins stated in a May 2006 blog post that they have found difficulties when trying to produce the podcasts on a regular basis.
+Although the shows were initially published weekly, Holkins stated in a May 2006 blog post that they found difficulties when trying to produce the podcasts on a regular basis.
 The duo planned to keep recording podcasts occasionally.

 Since airing the first episode of the new PATV in February 2010, the podcast has not been updated.
 A new segment has since appeared on PATV called "The Fourth Panel," which presents a fly-on-the-wall look at comics creation much as the podcast did.

 On May 8, 2013 Penny Arcade launched a Kickstarter campaign to fund the continuation of Downloadable Content.
 The kickstarter was successful, with new Podcasts being added each Wednesday.
+Downloadable Content is "currently on hiatus," with the latest episode dated August 23, 2018.